gardener/gardener/docs/api-reference/seedmanagement.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Resources are the computed resources required by the gardenlet container.</p>
+<p>Resources are the compute resources required by the gardenlet container.</p>
 </td>
 </tr>
 <tr>